 All that’s left to do is assemble.
 I lay out all of my tortillas and then layer from there.
 Tortilla layered with cream cheese mixture, add salami, add ham, add pickle and roll.

 Now you will add 3 toothpicks to secure.
 Cut in even sections.
 Add piece of cheese, tomato and olive for garnish.
+If you love ham based appetizers you can also check out my Ham It Up Cheese Ball.
 And here you are….